 1. Dietary exposure from food and feed uses.
 In evaluating dietary exposure to ipconazole, EPA considered exposure under the petitioned-for tolerances.
 EPA assessed dietary exposures from ipconazole in food as follows:

 i.
 Acute and chronic exposure.
 In conducting the acute and chronic dietary exposure assessments EPA used the food consumption data from the USDA 1994-1996 and 1998 CSFII.
 As to residue levels in food, EPA acute and chronic assessments used tolerance-level residues, assumed 100% crop treated, and incorporated model-derived, conservative estimates of ipconazole residues in drinking water.

 ii.
 Cancer.
-Ipconazole has been classified as not likely to be carcinogenic based on carcinogenicity studies in the rat and mouse which showed no evidence of an increase in the incidence of tumors.
+Ipconazole has been classified as not likely to be carcinogenic based on carcinogenicity Start Printed Page 69557studies in the rat and mouse which showed no evidence of an increase in the incidence of tumors.
 Therefore a cancer dietary exposure assessment is not needed to assess cancer risk.

 iii.
 Anticipated residue and/or percent crop treated (PCT) information.
 EPA did not use anticipated residue and/or PCT information in the dietary assessment for ipconazole.
 Tolerance level residues and/or 100 PCT were assumed for all food commodities.